jethrojones/website/_notes/paper tracking.md

 I'm adding two new things next month, and dropping off networking.
 I obviously didn't care enough about it to actually do it!

 For March:
-- Scripture text
+- Scripture text (24)
-- cold plunge
+- cold plunge (6 Developed a rash, so I stopped)
-- note to my wife
+- note to my wife (31/31!!!)
-- podcast consumption >50% spiritual
+- podcast consumption >50% spiritual  (28)
-- Burpees every hour I'm awake[^1]
+- Burpees every hour I'm awake[^2] (4,530)
-- no scrolling X*
+- no scrolling X[^2] (19)
+- Accomplish Big 3 (29)
+- plan tomorrow (24)

+For April:
+- Scripture Text
+- Note to Staci
+- Podcast >50% daily
+- Pray before tasks
+- Burpees every hour I'm awake
+- No Scroll X
 - Accomplish Big 3
-- plan tomorrow
+- Plan tomorrow

 ## Plan tomorrow
 Each day, I write the Big 3 that I want to accomplish.
 These are the three most important things for me to accomplish each day.
 That's part of my end-of-day routine.
 I'm still struggling, but it's good to make a plan.

 Sometimes, those plans get derailed, but I often can fit in the big 3 and then do something else.

-[^1]: This year, I'm participating in Lent.
-It's actually my secret newsletter, btw, if you're a huge Jethro nerd and read everything I write.
+[^2]: This year, I'm participating in Lent.
+It's actually my [[secret newsletter]], btw, if you're a huge Jethro nerd and read everything I write.
 I'm giving up scrolling on X for Lent (that doesn't mean I can't use it, I just have to be very disciplined when I do log in to that site.
 It'll be challenging, but that's part of Lent, right?)

+[^1]: I read the scriptures daily, and each day, I send spiritual insights to my wife and kinds in a text.